 Tropical areas have less usable sun

-Installation – making caravan refrigerators work as claimed
+Making caravan refrigerators work as claimed – installation

 Few RV fridges are adequately installed, including many done ‘professionally’.
-Making caravan fridges to work as claimed is generally possible – and sometimes even better.
-And often at little cost.
-It is usually not hard to do but in extreme cases, almost total re-installation may be required.
-Even if already cooling well, it’s also usually possible to cut energy use.
+Making caravan fridges work as claimed is usually possible: sometimes even better- and often at little or no cost.

 Whilst seemingly 100% obvious, a fridge must not be in direct sunlight.
-One character, who had his outside in full tropical sun, complained: “my b..y mongrel Electrolux won’t keep my %#@^& beer cold.”
-He would listen to nobody who attempted to explain why.
+One character, who had his outside in Broome’s full tropical sun, complained: “my b..y mongrel Electrolux won’t keep my %#@^& beer cold.”
+He would listen to nobody (including me) who attempted to explain why.

-Upper: Left – the baffles are too short and need to be just below the cooling fins.
+Upper Left: – the baffles are too short and need to be just below the cooling fins.
 Rising hot air is trapped in the dead air spaces – as shown.
 If not fixable (as at bottom centre or right), an extractor fan driven directly from a 5 watt solar module would enhance air flow.
-Right – the upper air vent is far too low – hot air is trapped in the fins above it.
+Upper right: – the upper air vent is far too low – hot air is trapped in the fins above it.
 Baffles are also needed.
 Below: How to install fridges correctly.
 Baffles really do help yet are rarely used.
 Note how rising hot air is channelled to the outside.
-This drawing is copyright: 2014 Caravan & Motorhome Books.
+This drawing is copyright: 2014 caravanandmotorhomebooks.com

 Electrical problems with 12 volt fridges

-Most 12 volt fridge problems are due to grossly inadequate cabling.
-Many have only a quarter of that required.
+Most 12 volt fridges also have grossly inadequate cabling – many have only 25% of that required.
 Check by seeing if the fridge cools better on 230 volts (where relevant).
 Cable issues can be worsened by faulty fuse holders, and particularly cigarette lighter plugs and their associated wiring.
-Scrap any such plug and wire the fridge directly to the battery by the shortest possible route.
+Scrap all such plugs.
+Wire the fridge directly to the battery by the shortest possible route.

 A certain way of knowing if cable is too small is to measure the voltage directly across the battery, then directly across the fridge.
 (Do this with the fridge door open to keep it cycled on.)
 Many caravan fridges have close to 1.0 volt drop.
 Accept no more than 0.15 – 0.2 volt drop.

 Adequate cable makes an extraordinary difference to making caravan fridges work as claimed.
-For electric fridge to battery distance of less than four metres, use 6 square mm cable (AWG/B&S 8).
-Over four metres use 8 square mm cable (AWG/B&S 7).
+For electric fridge to battery distance of less than four metres, use 4 mm² cable (AWG/B&S 11).
+Over four metres use 6 mm² cable (AWG/B&S 9).
 If over four metres, move the battery closer.
 Do NOT use the auto cable sold by auto parts and hardware stores without first reading about it below – or in more detail in Caravan & Motorhome Electrics.

 Do also see DC-DC Charging – this ensure the caravan battery and fridge receive their full required voltage.
 Installing one of these can totally transform a caravan or camper trailer fridge.